brownhash/kang/README.md

 # Kang
-Explore the multiverse of terraform versions with your terminal.
+Explore the multiverse of Terraform with your terminal.